 in addition to the workshops;

-"Insights Lickety Split in AdWords Search Funnels and Google Analytics"
+"Insights Lickety Split in AdWords Search Funnels and Google Analytics"and the session;

 "Google Ad Innovations @ ad:tech"